-DriscoPlex[®] polyethylene pipe is used to transport fluids that may be liquid or slurry, where solid particles are entrained in a liquid, or gas.
+DriscoPlex® polyethylene pipe is used to transport fluids, including liquids, gases or liquid slurries, where solid particles are entrained in a liquid.
 This section provides general information for Hazen-Williams and Manning water flow and for Mueller high-pressure and low-pressure gas flow1.
 The flow information in this section may apply to certain conditions and applications, but it is not suitable for all applications.
 The user should determine applicability before use.